vLeeH/Tools/README.md

 A script to send a machine file and messages by email. <br>
 - Send Computer Informations and email
 - Send Ip's
-- Send login data
-- Send files
-- Send HTML messages
+- Send HTML messages and files

 ### 🎯 Track
 Scripts to get the geographic machine location (pt). <br>